-Niels noticed the bird's pale eye-ring and was aware this feature was indicative of the Far Eastern Asian Brown Flycatcher, and he began to suspect the mystery flycatcher was that species.
+Niels noticed the bird's pale eye-ring and was aware this feature was indicative of the far eastern Asian Brown Flycatcher, and he began to suspect the mystery flycatcher was that species.
 However, finding a detailed description in the literature proved difficult, but an examination of museum skins turned up a match to clinch the identity, and at the same time ruled out other grey or brown Asian flycatcher species.
-There are a number of earlier claims that have some credentials but were ultimately judged inconclusive.
+There are a number of earlier claims that have some credentials but have ultimately been judged to be inconclusive.